reza-nasirigerdeh/norm-torch/README.md

 # norm-torch
-**norm-torch** is a PyTorch-based simulation framework to simulate popular convolution neural networks such as **ResNets** and
-**VGGNets** using different normalization layers including **BatchNorm**, **LayerNorm**, **GroupNorm**, and **NoNorm** as baseline.
+**norm-torch** is a PyTorch-based framework to simulate popular convolution neural networks such as **ResNets** and **VGGNets** using different normalization layers including **BatchNorm**, **LayerNorm**, **GroupNorm**, and **NoNorm** as baseline.

 **The code of KernelNorm, our proposed normalization layer, is coming soon.**

 # Installation
-Clone the NormTorch repository:
+Clone the norm-torch repository:
 ```
 git clone https://github.com/reza-nasirigerdeh/norm-torch
 ```